 Most social media platforms monetize through advertising, and as a result, they prioritize content from advertisers.
 The good news is that social media advertising is usually more cost-effective than traditional media advertising.
 If you can find the budget, consider using ads to strategically boost important content, merchandise sales, or events.

 Finally, use a complete nonprofit productivity platform like UncommonGood.
-We offer a suite of tools to make your life easier as a nonprofit marketer.
+We offer a suite of donor tools to make your life easier as a nonprofit marketer.
 Whether you are fundraising, planning an event, or managing your social media, we’ve got you!
 By integrating all your outreach activities, you can better leverage social media.